 | by: Nickels, Adam

-As the stock market continues to reach new highs investors have begun to worry about a lack of volatility; The above chart indicates we are experiencing a period of historically low and extended volatility.
+As the stock market continues to reach new highs investors have begun to worry about a lack of volatility; The above chart indicates we are experiencing an extended period of historically low volatility.

 However, are these fears misplaced?
 The graph below shows the average 1, 3, 6, 9 and 12 month returns following low volatility bull runs.
 As we can see, the 10 periods displaying such characteristics were on average followed by a brief decrease in equity prices that transitioned into a linear increase.